 Squat racks have a higher weight limit than a squat stand but it’s recommended to check before purchasing any equipment.
 Choose a squat rack with a weight limit of no less than 1,000 pounds.

 A power rack is most often used for barbell exercises such as squats, deadlifts, and bench presses.
 It’s similar to a squat rack except that it has more pieces and as mentioned above is essentially a sturdy metal cage with removable/adjustable accessories.

 A power rack is preferred if you are working out without a spotter because of the added safety features such as pin pipes or strap safeties.
 These features help you lift safely and can catch the barbell if you fail on a heavy set of squats, or as you’re working on increasing your bench press.

 The first thing you should do when using any rack for squats is to adjust the position of the J-cups.
 These attachments are very easy to remove and re-adjust and should be placed just below shoulder level.
-The reason this is so important is that it makes it easier to re-rack the barbell -- especially on heavy sets.
+The reason this is so important is that it makes it easier to re-rack the barbell — especially on heavy sets.

 You could lose your balance or even trip and that could be a serious disaster that can cause all sorts of injuries.
 Once the bar height is set, you can place the barbell on the J-cups and move on to the next step.

 You can then go back to the barbell and load the desired amount of bumper plates or iron plates.
 As you get ready to lift, make sure you step directly under the barbell as if you’re about to squat, stand up straight, and take a few steps back.
 Look down, adjust your foot placement, and perform your desired squat variation.

-Once this is completed, walk back to the J-cups (starting position) and walk directly into them -- do not lean in.
-Once your reach starting position, squat down slightly as you bend your knees and re-rack the barbell.
+Once this is completed, walk back to the J-cups (starting position) and walk directly into them — do not lean in.
+Once you reach starting position, squat down slightly as you bend your knees and re-rack the barbell.
 You’ve now completed the correct process of unracking and re-racking a barbell when squatting.

 You’ll just need a flat or adjustable bench to get started.
 The first thing you’ll do again is to adjust your J-cups.
 The perfect way to find the right level for your J-cups when benching is to place your fist straight down into the bench and place the bar directly beneath the deltoid.

 As mentioned ahead a power rack is the safest option when it comes to heavy equipment for home or gym training.
 A power rack features a wide base, catch bars, and a high weight limit of up to 1500 lbs.
 These power rack features eliminate the need for a spotter.

-Adapts to Exercises
+2) Adapts to Exercises

 Although CrossFit athletes may prefer a squat rack for their training, a power rack can also be adjusted to adapt to exercise such as overhead press, the snatch, and more.
 The downside is (based on preference) some find it easier to re-rack the weight on a squat rack.